-The One Thing To Do Before Applying Makeup In The Winter, Especially If You're Sick
+The One Thing To Do Before Your Makeup In Winter

 In the dark, cold months of winter, there's basically nothing I want to do less than get out of bed for work in the morning.
 My apartment is so cold and my bed is so cozy, and it's a little too tempting to hit the snooze button a million times.
 When I do finally wake up, my first order of business (after splashing my face with warm water and brushing my teeth) is to apply my makeup.
 But there's one thing you have to do before applying your makeup in the winter, and it might not be as obvious as you think.

 If you're like me, you probably naturally get sniffly during the winter, even if you don't have a cold.
 And at least for me, sleeping in a cold room (which is my preferred temperature), means the parts of my body that are sticking out of the blankets are going to be colder than the rest of them when I wake up.
 That's why I discovered the one thing you have to do before applying makeup — blow your nose.